MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 To prevent an error from being added to the `$Error` array, use the **ErrorAction** common parameter with a value of **Ignore**.
 For more information, see [about_CommonParameters](about_CommonParameters.md).

+### $ErrorView

+Contains the value controlling the view in which errors are displayed.
+The `$ErrorView` variable accepts strings or **ErrorView** objects and has a default value of `ConciseView`.
+If a string other than an accepted value is defined, an error is thrown.

+Accepted values:

+- `CategoryView` - Only displays the error category information.
+- `ConciseView` - Only displays the error message.
+If the error is a parser error or comes from a script, a location pointer is included.
+This view was added in PowerShell 7.0
+- `DetailedView` - Displays a verbose error message including all error information.
+This view was added in PowerShell 7.2
+- `NormalView` - Provides a standard PowerShell error view containing the error message, location, category info and more.

 ### $Event